-Security Ownership of Certain Record and Beneficial Owners of more than 5% as of January 31, 2020
+Security Ownership of Certain Record and Beneficial Owners of more than 5% as of June 30, 2020

-Title of Class Name, address of Record Owner and Relationship with Issuer Name of Beneficial Owner and Relationship with Record Owner Citizenship No. of Shares Held Percent (of outstanding shares) Common Ayala Corporation 1 Ayala Filipino 6,545,946,579 23.55805% Preferred 32F to 35F, Tower One Ayala Triangle Ayala Ave., Makati City Corporation 2 12,163,180,640 43.77377% Common PCD Nominee Corporation (Non- Filipino) 3 G/F MSE Bldg.
-Ayala Ave., Makati City PCD participants acting for themselves or for their customers 4 Various Non- Filipino 5,710,695,929 20.55208% Common PCD Nominee Corporation (Filipino) 3 G/F MSE Bldg.
-Ayala Ave., Makati City PCD participants acting for themselves or for their customers Filipino 2,176,341,294 7.83238%
+Title of Class Name, address of Record Owner and Relationship with Issuer Name of Beneficial Owner and Relationship with Record Owner Citizenship No. of Shares Held Percent (of outstanding shares) Common Ayala Corporation Ayala Filipino 6,545,946,579 23.56179% Preferred 32F to 35F, Tower One Ayala Triangle Ayala Ave., Makati City Corporation 12,163,180,640 43.78072% Common PCD Nominee Corporation (Non- Filipino) G/F MSE Bldg.
+Ayala Ave., Makati City PCD participants acting for themselves or for their customers Various Non- Filipino 5,634,203,234 20.28002% Common PCD Nominee Corporation (Filipino) G/F MSE Bldg.
+Ayala Ave., Makati City PCD participants acting for themselves or for their customers Filipino 2,248,691,852 8.09405%

-1 Ayala Corporation ("AC") is the parent of the Company.
+&lt;sup>1 Ayala Corporation ("AC") is the parent of the Company.

-Security Ownership of Directors and Management (Executive Officers) as of January 31, 2020
+Security Ownership of Directors and Management (Executive Officers) as of June 30, 2020

-Title of Class Name of Beneficial Owner Amount and Nature of Beneficial Ownership Citizenship Percent (of total outstanding shares) Directors Common Fernando Zobel de (direct) 183,000 Filipino 0.00124%
+Title of Class Name of Beneficial Owner Amount and Nature of Beneficial Ownership Citizenship Percent (of total outstanding shares) Directors Common Fernando Zobel de Ayala (direct & indirect) 183,000 Filipino 0.00066% Common Jaime Augusto Zobel de Ayala (direct) 12,000 Filipino 0.00004%

-2 Under the By-Laws of AC and the Revised Corporation Code, the ACBoard has the power to decide how AC's shares are to be voted.
+&lt;sup>2 Under the By-Laws of AC and the Revised Corporation Code, the AC Board has the power to decide how AC's shares are to be voted.

-3 PCD is not related to the Company.
+&lt;sup>3 PCD is not related to the Company.

-4 Each beneficial owner of shares through a PCD participant is the beneficial owner to the extent of the number of shares in his account with the PCD participant.
+&lt;sup>4 Each beneficial owner of shares through a PCD participant is the beneficial owner to the extent of the number of shares in his account with the PCD participant.
 The beneficial owner, with certification of ownership of shares from the PCD Participant, has the power to vote either in person or by proxy.
-Out of the 7,887,037,223 common shares registered in the name of PCD Nominee Corporation, 1,757,984,184 or 6.32677% of the voting stock is for the account of Deutsche Bank Manila (DB), 1,549,700,655 or 5.57718% of the voting stock is for the account of The Hongkong and Shanghai Banking Corporation (HSBC).
+Out of the 7,882,895,086 common shares registered in the name of PCD Nominee Corporation, 1,466,204,970 or 5.27753% of the voting stock is for the account of Deutsche Bank Manila (DB), while 1,771,087,722 or 6.37494% of the voting stock is for the account of The Hongkong and Shanghai Banking Corporation (HSBC).
 As advised to the Company, none of HSBC, DB or any of its customers beneficially own more than 5% of the Company's common shares.